Shiny chocolate glaze, vanilla pudding, and moist yellow cake? How can you resist?

 Make the Cake

-- Make the cake according to directions, baking it in a 13x9-inch pan.
+- Make the cake according to directions on the box, baking it in a 13x9-inch pan.

 - While the cake is still warm poke holes all over the cake at about 1 inch intervals using a dowel or glass straw about the same diameter as a pencil - maybe a little bigger.